arjunj132/oxygen/README.md

 ### Nitrogen (just try it out)

 Nitrogen is a way to easily install and run Oxygen.
-Just download `nitrogen.py` (or `min/nitrogen.py` for faster - reccomended) from  GitHub and you run it and volia!
+Just download `nitrogen.py` (or `min/nitrogen.py` for faster - no packages) from  GitHub and you run it and volia!
 Oxygen is installed and you have a enviroment to run it safely.
 Note that Nitrogen installed a edited version of Oxygen that is almost the same as the regular but will only work in the Nitrogen editor.

 :warning: Note that Nitrogen is new and has lots of issues.
 PLEASE DON'T USE NITROGEN IF YOU ARE DOING SOME SERIOUS PROJECT.